theuser27/satomi/README.md

 Completely lock-less constexpr C++20 header replacement for `<atomic>`

 ## Why does this exist?
-TL;DR: portable lock-less 16 byte atomics don't exist at the time of writing.
+TL;DR: portable lock-less 16 byte atomics don't exist (with the exception of [boost.atomic](https://github.com/boostorg/atomic)) at the time of writing.

 Every compiler has a different opinion on lock-less 16 byte atomics and they rarely align with the others.
 From the big 3:
  - Clang supports them but they are hidden behind a compiler flag (`-mcx16`),